Business and Other Risks

 • Creating opportunities to not only hone their expertise but also to switch or acquire new skills.

-• Supporting our talent through technology evolutions and environmental changes to stay active.
+• Supporting our talent through technological evolutions and environmental changes to stay active.

 Under this policy, we are implementing initiatives to ensure the quality of talents at the time of hiring, enhance the management of engineers including labor management with an emphasis on compliance, strengthen the education and training system, and improve employee satisfaction.